For Enquiry: 93450 45466

 85. What is a marker interface?

+This is quite an important question to be included in your Java developer interview preparation.
 A marker interface is an interface that does not contain any data members or member functions.
 It is simply an empty interface.
-Serializable and Cloneable are two examples of marker interfaces in Java..
+Serializable and Cloneable are two examples of marker interfaces in Java.
 A marker interface can be declared as follows:

 86. What is constructor overloading in Java?